appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #3**

 3.1.
 Should the helper method be available in Server Side SDKs?
 How do we seperate requests that are authenticated with a session token, and requests that are authenticated with an API key?

+**General**

+4.1.
+Incorporating some of these SSR changes reduces the distinction between the Server Side and Client Side SDKs.
+Which SDKs would be recommended for SSR applications?

 ### Future possibilities